Most people will agree with the importance of well-being and mental health in the workplace.

 RESULTS TALK FOR THEMSELVES

-Have a look at that what is easily measured currently in your company:
+Have a look at what is easily measured currently in your company:

 – absenteeism